 - IA‑CEPA will also have sub-committees to discuss sanitary and phytosanitary measures, technical barriers to trade and trade facilitation.

 Australia is an important supplier of agricultural products to Indonesia.
-In 2017, Indonesia imported around $3.8 billion worth of agricultural goods from Australia, almost half (49.1 per cent) of our total exports to Indonesia.
+In 2018, Australia exported an estimated $2.8 billion worth of agricultural goods to Indonesia, over a third (40.4 per cent) of our total goods exports to Indonesia.
 Once implemented, IA‑CEPA will provide preferential access for more than 99 per cent of Australia's agriculture goods imported by Indonesia.
 Australian farmers will benefit from IA-CEPA, while Indonesian businesses and consumers will have improved access to Australia's premium produce, including for processing and export to regional and global markets.

 ||Live cattle is Indonesia's third largest goods import from Australia.
 IA‑CEPA market access outcomes benefit both countries and support Indonesia's efforts to add value to its own beef production: